fatiando/website/index.rst

 Fatiando is built on top of the `Scipy ecosystem`_: Numpy_, Cython_, matplotlib_, Mayavi_, etc.

+Browse the :docs:`Cookbook </cookbook.html>`
-Browse the Cookbook_ for examples of what Fatiando can do.
+for examples of what Fatiando can do.

 .. _Python: https://www.python.org/
 .. _matplotlib: http://matplotlib.org/